 The classification model achieved an accuracy of 97.6%.
-The sensitivity was 96.7%, representing the proportion of panicles correctly identified as panicle-positive by the model (Fig. 3e).
-The specificity of the model was 100%, indicating the proportion of individuals without panicles correctly identified as panicle-negative (Fig. 3f).
+The sensitivity was 96.7%, representing the proportion of panicles correctly identified as panicle positive by the model (Fig. 3e).
+The specificity of the model was 100%, indicating that the proportion of individuals without panicles correctly identified as panicle negative (Fig. 3f).
 The model’s precision, or the proportion of positive predicted values, was 100%.

 Scaled images and deep learning pipeline

 To evaluate the efficiency of the pipeline under field conditions, we updated the segmentation model to include a dataset with 106 images with scale and QR codes (Fig. 4).
-We took photos during the seed production campaign using a 10 cm scale (Table 1, Fig. 4f).
+We took photos during the seed production campaign at a 10 cm scale (Table 1, Fig. 4f).

-The regression analysis between the manual measurement and the model prediction did not show a correlation for the panicle length (R2 = <0.01, Fig. 4a).
-In contrast, panicle width showed a significant correlation (r = 0.73, R2 = 0.54, Fig. 4b).
+The regression analysis between the manual measurement and the model prediction did not reveal a correlation for panicle length (R2 = <0.01, Fig. 4a).
+In contrast, panicle width was significantly correlated (r = 0.73, R2 = 0.54, Fig. 4b).
 A medium correlation was presented for the panicle indices.
 For width/length (r = 0.6, R2 = 0.36 Fig. 4c) and width/length (r = 0.56, R2 = 0.31, Fig. 4d).
 The classification model achieved an accuracy of 98.1%.
-The sensitivity was 100% and the model’s specificity was 94.1% (Fig. 4e).
+The sensitivity was 100%, and the model’s specificity was 94.1% (Fig. 4e).

-Quantitative-genetic analysis from the multi-location trials
+Quantitative genetic analysis from the multilocation trials

 To assess the effectiveness of the pipeline within the framework of breeding programs.
-We computed the quantitative-genetic parameters by utilizing the extracted phenotypic values of quinoa panicles through the pipeline (Fig. 2).
-We conducted a stagewise analysis under a multi-location trial for the registration trials (Table 1).
-In the first stage, we calculated the adjusted means.
-In the second stage, we performed a model selection to calculate the BLUPs, choosing the model with the lowest AIC (Supplementary Table 5).
-In the absence of scales in the images from the registration trials, we proceeded to estimate the broad-sense heritability for two indices, specifically derived from the length and width measurements of the panicles (Fig. 5).
+We computed the quantitative genetic parameters by utilizing the extracted phenotypic values of quinoa panicles through a pipeline (Fig. 2).
+We conducted a stagewise analysis under a multilocation trial for the registration trials (Table 1).
+In the first stage, we calculate the adjusted means.
+In the second stage, we performed model selection to calculate the BLUPs, choosing the model with the lowest AIC (Supplementary Table 5).
+In the absence of scales in the images from the registration trials, we proceeded to estimate the broad-sense heritability for two indices, which were specifically derived from the length and width measurements of the panicles (Fig. 5).

-The predominant panicle shape was glomerulate (Fig. 5a).
-Its frequency was 82% among F7 genotypes (Illpa site), while in the F8 generation, its frequency was 84% (Camacani) and 63 % (Illpa).
-ANOVA shows a significant interaction between panicle shape and its length-to-width ratio (p < 0.001).
-Glomerulate panicles were found to be longer than they were in width, whereas in the case of amaranthiform panicles, a tendency to be wider and less long (Fig. 5b).
+The predominant panicle shape was a glomerulate shape (Fig. 5a).
+Its frequency was 82% among F7 genotypes (Illpa site), whereas in the F8 generation, its frequency was 84% (Camacani) and 63% (Illpa).
+ANOVA revealed a significant interaction effect between panicle shape and the length-to-width ratio (p < 0.001).
+Glomerulate panicles were found to be longer than they were wider, whereas amaranthiform panicles tended to be wider and shorter (Fig. 5b).

-For the quantitative genetic parameters, the highest heritability was observed for the ratio of panicle width to length (H² = 0.61), while panicle length to width showed a heritability of 0.53 (Fig. 5c).
+For the quantitative genetic parameters, the highest heritability was observed for the ratio of panicle width to length (H² = 0.61), whereas the ratio of panicle length to width had a heritability of 0.53 (Fig. 5c).
 The evaluated traits revealed significant genetic variance, with values of 48.8 and 58.3 for the ratios of length to width and width to length, respectively.
-The panicle length-to-width ratio exhibited a better normal distribution compared to the width-to-length ratio (Fig. 5d).
+The panicle length-to-width ratio exhibited a better normal distribution than did the width-to-length ratio (Fig. 5d).